-Yes, Carbonite is HIPAA compliant.
+Yes, Carbonite has declared that it is HIPAA compliant.
 This service meets HIPAA security regulations, and the company provides a Business Associate Agreement (BAA) for business customers.

 Carbonite is a cloud backup and recovery service that protects personal and business data from data loss.
 This complete backup solution restores data after accidental deletion, ransomware attacks, hardware failure, and natural disasters.